visgl/luma.gl/modules/shadertools/docs/README.md

 # @luma.gl/shadertools

-The shadertools module provides a framework-independent API for describing and composing shaders.
+The shadertools module provides an API for describing and composing shaders.

 The current focus is on GLSL however the design should allow for WGSL support to eventually be included.